csuqq/csuqq/README.md

 yo wsp.
 Im a bitchass called csu
 i love pizza.... i mean....
-I WORSHIP IT i think the best time was at semptember 2001
+I WORSHIP IT and i think the best time was at semptember 2001